google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/web-storage/cache-api.md

     }

 This way you can use any property of the `Request` and `Response` objects to filter the entries.
-Note that this will, of course, be slow if you search over large sets of data.
+Note that this is slow if you search over large sets of data.

 ### Creating an index

-The other way is to maintain a separate index of entries that can be searched, stored in IndexedDB.
-Since this is the kind of operation that IndexedDB was designed for it will have much better performance with large numbers of entries.
+The other way to implement your own search is to maintain a separate index of entries that can be searched, stored in IndexedDB.
+Since this is the kind of operation that IndexedDB was designed for it has much better performance with large numbers of entries.

 If you store the URL of the `Request` alongside the searchable properties then you can easily retrieve the correct cache entry after doing the search.

 ## Adding to a cache

-There are three ways to add an item to a cache.
+There are three ways to add an item to a cache - `put`, `add` and `addAll`.
 All three methods return a `Promise`.

+### `cache.put`
-The first is to use `cache.put(request, response)`. `request` is either a `Request` object or a string - if it is a string, then `new Request(request)` will be used instead. `response` must be a `Response`.
-This pair will be stored in the cache.
+The first is to use `cache.put(request, response)`. `request` is either a `Request` object or a string - if it is a string, then `new Request(request)` is used instead. `response` must be a `Response`.
+This pair is stored in the cache.

     cache.put('/test.json', new Response('{"foo": "bar"}'));

+### `cache.add`
-The second is to use `cache.add(request)`. `request` is treated the same is for `put`, but the `Response` that will be stored in the cache is the result of fetching the request from the network.
+The second is to use `cache.add(request)`. `request` is treated the same as for `put`, but the `Response` that is stored in the cache is the result of fetching the request from the network.
 If the fetch fails, or if the status code of the response is not in the 200 range, then nothing is stored and the `Promise` rejects.
-Note that cross-origin requests not in CORS mode will have a status of 0, and therefore such requests can only be stored with `put`.
+Note that cross-origin requests not in CORS mode have a status of 0, and therefore such requests can only be stored with `put`.

+### `cache.addAll`
 Thirdly, there is `cache.addAll(requests)`, where `requests` is an array of `Request`s or URL strings.
-This works similarly to calling `cache.add` for each individual request, except that if any single request fails to be cached, all of them will fail.
+This works similarly to calling `cache.add` for each individual request, except that the `Promise` rejects if any single request is not cached.

-In each of these cases, a new entry will overwrite any matching existing entry, using the same rules for whether two requests match as described in the section on retrieving.
+In each of these cases, a new entry overwrites any matching existing entry.
+This uses the same matching rules described in the section on retrieving.

 ## Deleting an item